 - Some seed funding and support has been provided by the Start-Up Chile program

-Subsequently went on to develop an Internet and Affiliate Marketing business which has operated profitably for over six years.
+|Shane Greenup graduated from the University of NSW, Sydney Australia in 2005 with majors in Philosophy, Molecular biology (hons) and the History and Philosophy of Science.
+After graduation he went on to develop an Internet and Affiliate Marketing business which he has operated profitably for over seven years.

-With over 22 years of experience operating his own software engineering freelance business, Craig has an expertise in software analysis, design, project management and application development.
+|Craig O'Shannessy has over 22 years of experience operating his own software engineering freelance business, which has given him an expertise in software analysis, design, project management and application development.

-Founder of the Skeptic Society, editor of Skeptic Magazine, columnist at Scientific American, and science writer with over 15 published books behind him.
+|Michael Shermer is the founder of the Skeptic Society, editor of Skeptic Magazine, columnist at Scientific American, and science writer with over 15 published books behind him.
 Michael Shermer joined rbutr as an advisor and supporter early August 2012.
+(More in Wikipedia)|